pasqal-io/quantum-evolution-kernel/README.md

 # Quantum Evolution Kernel

-This is a Python library that implements embedding graphs as _quantum kernels_ for the purpose of machine learning and classification on analog Quantum Processing Units.
+A Python library that implements Quantum Evolution Kernel, a method for measuring the similarity between graph-structured data, based on the time-evolution of a quantum system.
+It includes an example application in machine learning classification on a bio-chemical dataset.

 For more details about the approach, see https://journals.aps.org/pra/abstract/10.1103/PhysRevA.107.042615